TeeWrath/Annapurna/README.md

-# Meals App Flutter
+# Meals App - Flutter

-A flutter application that gives you food options
+A flutter application that gives you food options, somewhat copy of Food delivery apps

 # Build Instructions